 What to Bring on a Safari

 Bring neutral and pastel coloured clothes – avoid wearing anything bright.
 Safari locations can get cold at night, so bring a light pair of thermals and/or a jacket.
+Bring a sunscreen, hat and avoid too many short clothes (skirts, pants, shorts).
+Longer clothes protect you against the sun and from potentially malaria carrying mosquitoes.
 Avoid bringing any strong smelling perfume or deodorant.
 Bright colours and strong deodorant can deter some animals.
 If you want to make the most of the photographic opportunities, bring a DSLR or Mirrorless camera with a longer (at least 200mm) zoom lens.
 You are strongly recommended to bring extra batteries and memory cards – it is incredible how many photos one can take on a day!

 Remember that if you need to fly a smaller plane to reach your safari destination, there is a strict 15kg limit (including hand luggage) per person.
 You may be allowed to bring more weight with you, but it is not guaranteed.
 Soft bags are preferred by domestic airlines and luggage with wheels does not work well in any safari destination – consider an alternative.
 If you do have more, you are best to store the excess luggage in the city you are departing from and collect it on your return.Read more: How to Take the Best Travel Photos